LingDong-/asciimare/README.md

 ###  Loading models

 You can explore different maps by loading them into the second command.
 Currently, asciimare supports models exported from [Goxel](http://guillaumechereau.github.io/goxel/) (plain text) or a batch of csv files each describing a slice along the y-axis.
+Alternatively, you can procedurally generate models using built-in functions.